 Ch/ChE 91.
 Scientific Writing.
 3 units (2-0-1); first, second, third terms.
 Training in the writing of scientific research papers for chemists and chemical engineers.
 Fulfills the Institute scientific writing requirement.
 Instructors: Parker, Weitekamp.

 Ch 101.
 Chemistry Tutorials.
 3 units (1-0-2); third term.
 Small group study and discussion on special areas of chemistry, chemical engineering, molecular biology, or biophysics.
 Instructors drawn from advanced graduate students and postdoctoral staff will lead weekly tutorial sessions and assign short homework assignments, readings, or discussions.
 Tutorials to be arranged with instructors before registration.
 Instructors: Staff.

 Ch 104.
 Intermediate Organic Chemistry.
 9 units (4-0-5); second term.
-Prerequisites: Ch 41abc.
-A survey of selected topics beyond introductory organic chemistry, including reaction mechanism, reactions and synthesis, and/or organometallic catalysis.
+Prerequisites: Ch 41 abc.
+A survey of selected topics beyond introductory organic chemistry, including reaction mechanisms and catalysis.
 Instructor: Fu.